Before You Say “I Do”: The Uncomfortable (but Essential) Conversations Every Couple Should Have

 🧠 Mental Health

 Every couple should talk about their mental health history and current needs.
-Anxiety, depression, neurodivergence, past trauma—these are not personal flaws.
+Anxiety, depression, neurodivergence, past trauma… these are not personal flaws.
 They’re part of the fabric of many lives and deserve to be named, understood, and supported.

 Discuss how each of you tends to your mental and emotional well-being.
 Are you in therapy?
 On medication?
-Do you need alone time, exercise, a support group, spiritual practice?
+Do you need alone time, exercise, a support group, a spiritual practice?
+Knowing how to show up for one another in times of emotional crisis (and what your limits are) is vital.

 🗳 Politics